 Sarah Browne’s research-based practice investigates the materiality of how we communicate and create shared meaning through exchange and transaction.
-She uses the peculiar status of the art object, and its uncertain purpose, as a hinge to lever discussions about economy, value and politics.
+The feminist perspective in her practice ensures an attentiveness both to invisible social power structures and inescapable material realities.
 She collaborates with Gareth Kennedy under the name Kennedy Browne, whose work can be seen here.

 Recent solo exhibitions include Hand to Mouth at CCA Derry~Londonderry and Institute of Modern Art, Brisbane, and The Invisible Limb, basis, Frankfurt (both 2014).
 Selected group exhibitions include From a Poem to a Sunset, Daimler Contemporary, Berlin; The Pattern Exchange, Temple Bar Gallery, Dublin (both 2015) and The Peacock, Grazer Kunstverein (2013).
 In 2009 she co-represented Ireland at the 53rd Venice Biennale with Gareth Kennedy and Kennedy Browne.
 Forthcoming projects include a residency at the Weltkulturen Museum, Frankfurt, and a major collaborative co-commission with Jesse Jones for Artangel (UK) and Create (Ireland).
 Browne currently lectures at the National College of Art and Design, Dublin.